signal-weave/mycelia/README.md

 # Mycelia

-A lightweight, extensible message broker.
+A lightweight, extensible message broker leveraging Go's concurrency model for speedy message delivery.

 You can find the currently supported APIs for your client services to interact with the broker [here](https://github.com/orgs/SignalWeave/repositories).